-4.1.40 trust execution environment (TEE): TBD.
+4.1.41 trust execution environment (TEE) [b-ITU-T X.1379]: An environment in which any code execution is trusted in authenticity and integrity, the assets are protected in confidentiality, and both assets and code are protected from unauthorized tracing and control through debug and test features.

+NOTE – Adapted from [b-GPD SPE 009].

-4.1.41 third party (3rd party) [ITU-T Y.3100]: In the context of IMT-2020, with respect to a given network operator and network end-users, an entity which consumes network capabilities and/or provides applications and/or services.
+4.1.42 third party (3rd party) [ITU-T Y.3100]: In the context of IMT-2020, with respect to a given network operator and network end-users, an entity which consumes network capabilities and/or provides applications and/or services.